I Worked at Build-A-Bear. I Have Questions About Their Adult-Themed Stuffed Animals.

 For anyone who missed out, it boiled down to a particularly funny viral tweet that alerted the public to the fact that “Build-A-Bear just launched an ‘After Dark’ series of horny teddy bears.”

-Unfortunately, some slight scrolling through the online inventory shows that the horny lion wearing a Hugh Hefner robe was pure marketing; there is nothing in Build-A-Bear’s adult line that matches the energy of that particular photoshoot.
-The closest I could find to any libidinous stuffed animals for sale was this devil bear and this very sweet guy offering you roses, and I only say that because he’s wearing a beret.
-I couldn’t even find the lion styled in his Hefner-esque outfit; I had to search the separate sleepwear category on the Build-A-Bear website to find the silk robe.
+Unfortunately, some slight scrolling through the online inventory shows that the horny lion wearing a Hugh Hefner robe was pure marketing—there is nothing in Build-A-Bear’s adult line that matches the energy of that particular photo shoot.
+The closest I could find to any libidinous stuffed animals for sale were this devil bear and this very sweet guy offering you roses, and I only say that because he’s wearing a beret.
+I couldn’t even find the lion styled in his Hefner-esque outfit—I had to search the separate sleepwear category on the Build-A-Bear website to find the silk robe.

 So what’s “adult” about this line, really?